-Patients did not have sacroiliac joint dysfunction and in fact the sacroiliac joint is a rare pain generator (3%-6%) in patients complaining of more than 50% sacroiliac joint region related pain.
+Patients did not have sacroiliac joint dysfunction as the primary source of their pain.
+In fact the sacroiliac joint was found to be a rare pain generator (3%-6%) in patients complaining of more than 50% sacroiliac joint region related pain.
 Pain in the sacroiliac joint area is commonly a referral pain from the lumbar spine (88%-90%).

 This is why treatments including the use of cortisone will not work in patients with sacroiliac joint dysfunction.
 The wrong area is getting treated OR the right areas are not getting treated.
 The right areas may include: